thinkb4/a-walk-in-javascript/day_09.md

 setTimeout( () => console.log(`I'm running late...er`), 1000 );
 ```

-Can you describe, in your words like a bedtime story, what's happening with that code?
+Can you describe, in your own words like a bedtime story, what's happening with that code?
 Need a help with that?
 Let's move on and take a final step into this with [YDKJS - Async & Performance - Callbacks](https://github.com/getify/You-Dont-Know-JS/blob/1st-ed/async%20%26%20performance/ch2.md) | by Kyle Simpson

 ---

 ### Promises

-Let's imagine we need to perform a task, you don't know how much it's gonna take but we need both make sure to do something whilst it's done AND in the meantime do something else AND have a complete control over the outcomes to prevent weir things happening.
+Let's imagine we need to perform a task, we don't know how much it's gonna take but we need both make sure to do something whilst it's done AND in the meantime do something else AND have a complete control over the outcomes to prevent weird things happening.

 If we do that with callbacks we'll end up in hell, actually there's a name for that, [callback hell](https://en.wiktionary.org/wiki/callback_hell), and there's even a [website](http://callbackhell.com/) with that name!